• Hem

 Decisions

 The decisions, on principle issues, are taken by the General Assembly comprising all member institutions.
-The Board, currently consisting of seven rectors and one university director, the Presidium, consisting of the chairman, vice-chairman and secretary general and a small office deals with current business.
+The Board, currently consisting of seven rectors and one university director, the Presidium, consisting of the chairman, two vice-chairmen and secretary general as well as a secretariat deals with operating activities.

-Normally the Assembly meets twice a year and the Board seven times a year.
-The presidium meets weekly.
+Normally the Assembly meets twice a year and the Board eight times a year.
+The Presidium meets weekly.

 No public authorities control or are members/observers of the Association, because it would be quite contrary to the ideas in which the Association was established.
-The Association have good working relationships with public authorities, for example The National Agency for Higher Education, Research Councils and other funding bodies.
-The Presidium of the Association meets the Secretary of State regularly for informal discussions.
-Sometimes governmental representatives (Minister or Secretary of State) are invited for special presentation at Assembly meetings.
+The Association have good working relationships with the government, the parliament, national agencies, research councils and other stakeholders.

 The statutes stipulate that all decisions taken in the Assembly must be prepared by the Board.
 The questions discussed in and decided by the Board are prepared by the Presidium and by the staff.